 Abnormal placenta size is a risk factor for stillbirth and

-other poor pregnancy outcomes.
+other adverse pregnancy outcomes.

+The placenta is a temporary organ that forms in the uterus during pregnancy.
 Like roots of a tree, it supplies baby’s critical needs.

 prenatal ultrasound